joostkremers/pandoc-mode/docs/index.md

 The first item in the menu is “Run Pandoc” (accessible with `C-c / r`), which, as the name suggests, runs Pandoc on the document with all options you have set.
-By default, Pandoc sends the output to stdout (except when the output format is `odt`, `epub` or `docx`, in which case output is always sent to a file).
+By default, Pandoc sends the output to stdout (except when the output format is `odt`, `epub`, `docx` or `pptx`, in which case output is always sent to a file).
 Emacs captures this output and redirects it to the buffer `*Pandoc output*`.
 The output buffer is not normally shown, but you can make it visible through the menu or by typing `C-c / B`.
 Error messages from Pandoc are also displayed in this buffer.